Andréa Kotarac: Aligning with the National Rally

-Kotarac was included in the National Rally party list for the 2024 European Parliament election in France at 35th, but failed to be elected as National Rally won just 30 seats.
+Kotarac was included in the National Rally party list for the 2024 European Parliament election in France at the 35th place but failed to be elected as the National Rally won 30 seats.

 He was the National Rally candidate in Ain's 2nd constituency for the 2024 snap legislative election, coming first in the first round of voting with 39.2% of the vote, resulting in a "triangular" runoff with the Ensemble Citoyens and New Popular Front candidates who came in second and third respectively.
 Kotarac lost the second round after the New Popular Front candidate withdrew in favour of the Ensemble Citoyens candidate, who won 55.1% of the vote.